dive-into-machine-learning/dive-into-machine-learning/README.md

 Maybe this is a way to check your progress: ask yourself, does Deep Learning seem like magic?
 If so, take that as a sign that you aren't ready to work with it professionally.
 Let the fascination motivate you to learn more.
 I have read some argue you can learn Deep Learning in isolation; I have read others recommend it's best to master traditional Machine Learning first.
 Why not start with traditional Machine Learning, and develop your reasoning and intuition there?
 You'll only have an easier time learning Deep Learning after that.
 After all of it, you'll able to tackle all sorts of interesting problems.

-In any case, when you decide you're ready to dive into Deep Learning, here are some helpful resources.
+In any case, when you're ready to dive into Deep Learning, here are some helpful resources.

 * **[Dive into Deep Learning](https://d2l.ai/) - An interactive book about deep learning**
     * "Interactive deep learning book with code, math, and discussions"
     * "Implemented with NumPy/MXNet, PyTorch, and TensorFlow"
     * "Adopted at 200 universities from 50 countries"
+* **[labmlai/annotated_deep_learning_paper_implementations](https://github.com/labmlai/annotated_deep_learning_paper_implementations)** - "Deep learning papers implemented, with side-by-side notes" - "We are actively maintaining this repo and adding new implementations almost weekly."
 * **["Have Fun With [Deep] Learning" by David Humphrey.](https://github.com/humphd/have-fun-with-machine-learning)** This is an excellent way to "get ahead of yourself" and hack-first.
 Then you will feel excited to move onto...
 *  **[Prof. Andrew Ng's](https://www.andrewng.org/about/) [courses on Deep Learning](https://www.coursera.org/specializations/deep-learning)!** There five courses, as part of the [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning).
 These courses are part of his new venture, [deeplearning.ai](https://www.deeplearning.ai)
 * **[Machine Learning Crash Course from Google.](https://developers.google.com/machine-learning/crash-course/)** Google's fast-paced, practical introduction to machine learning which covers building deep neural networks with TensorFlow.